NanoCodeBug/pawpet/README.md

 scripts/build.ps1
 ```

-`pawsim/index.html` can then be live hosted from the root of the `pawsim` folder, see [pawpet web simulator](https://www.nanocodebug.com/pawpet/index.html) for a working web simulator.
+`index.html` can then be live hosted from the `pawsim\bin` folder, see [pawpet web simulator](https://www.nanocodebug.com/pawpet/index.html) for a working web simulator.

 # Firmware Build Instructions